ucc23/ucc/_pages/DBs_edits.md

 The remaining 4 clusters are listed in Table 2 as "new infrared embedded clusters" with central coordinates only.

+### GLUSHKOVA2010

+[Glushkova et al. (2010)](https://ui.adsabs.harvard.edu/abs/2010AstL...36...75G/); _Automated search for star clusters in large multiband
+surveys: II.
+Discovery and investigation of open clusters in the galactic plane_

+"_We have found and verified 153 new clusters (...).
+Color excesses E(B-V ),
+distance moduli and ages were determined for 130 new and 14 yet-unstudied known clusters_"

+"_All clusters from Table 1 having the other name according to Kronberger et al. (2006) or Froebrich et al. (2007), are listed neither in the database of open clusters (WEBDA) by Paunzen, Mermilliod (2009), nor in the catalog by Dias et al. (2002).
+That is why we consider them as a new clusters._"

+Table 1: 130 entries (new clusters)
+Table 2: 23 entries (new embedded clusters)
+Table 3: 14 entries (yet-unstudied clusters)

+Total of 167 entries in the three tables.

+The [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=V/132) page lists 194 objects.
+Tables 1, 2 and 3 entries are present in Vizier
+in its entirety.
+There are 27 extra entries in the Vizier table

+The cluster 'koposov41;fsr0839' presents RA coordinates that are substantially different from those listed in the UCC for 'FSR 0839'.

+Koposov 41, FSR 839 (KOPOSOV2008): `(90.9917, 30.26139)`; converted from Table 2 in article
+FSR 0839 (UCC)                   : `(90.958 , 30.236)`
+koposov41;fsr0839 (this DB)      : `(97.7417, 30.2614)`

+Since KOPOSOV2008 is previous to this article, I assume the RA coordinate is incorrect here.

+Merged the `Name` and `OtherName` columns into a single `Name` column.

+### BORISSOVA2011

+[Borissova et al. (2011)](https://ui.adsabs.harvard.edu/abs/2011A%26A...532A.131B); _New Galactic star clusters discovered in the VVV survey_

+- Converted `RAJ2000, DEJ2000` in hms columns into degree values
+- Added 'VVV-CL' naming with leading zeroes

+### BORISSOVA2018

+[Borissova et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.481.3902B); _New Galactic star clusters discovered in the disc area of the VVVX survey_

+- Combined the tables `tablea1` and `tableb1`

+The `Dist` column in Vizier is labeled as `kpc` but it contains clearly `pc` values.
+The inverted parallaxes differ substantially from the distance values.

 ### BOSSINI2019